bowrango/website/content/posts/fwwebb.md

 draft = true
 +++

-I started CAD before programming.
-Highschool lunches were spent in the computer lab.

-Freelance design for fiber optic layouts of an F.W.
-Webb warehouse.
+I started CAD before programming and spent my lunch periods in the computer lab.
+My professor put me in contact with a subcontractor, where I designed fiber optic layouts for F.W.
+Webb warehouses.

 That led to a summer gig designing HVAC layouts for residential and commerical.
-I got caught playing the balloons tower defense stratedy game and got banished to the warehouse for a couple days.
-It was fun painting the office, though.
-Once I stacked up extra cardboard and took a nap underneath the staircase.